 Webb Cove Rd

 Any drivers who have these roads on their bus routes should make sure that students and their parents on these streets know that the buses will not go on these roads on those days, and they should let the parents/students know what the closest stop is that the bus will pick up, along with an approximate time, so the parent knows where they can bring their child to still catch the bus on those days.

 There is no way to anticipate an icy road other than those listed and we are going to trust our bus driver’s best judgment in those situations.
 The city of Asheville street maintenance crews have this list as well as a more comprehensive list of roads that are vital to us.
 We provided the city a list of roads we feel must be cleared in order for us to have school and they continue to be wonderfully supportive in helping make sure those roads are cleared so the best decision can be made on these early mornings.
 While we may declare it a “no buses on icy roads” day, the city is still clearing these roads we’ve listed as “no travel” so hopefully parents can still safely get their students to an alternate bus stop or all the way to school.

-If you want to receive text alerts about Asheville City Schools closings and delays, please go to www.wlos.com and sign up for the alerts of your choice.
+If you want to receive text alerts about Asheville City Schools closings and delays, please go to www.wlos.com and/or Blackboard Blackboard and sign up for the alerts of your choice.